mobmewireless/true_queue/README.md

 * Eventual consistency via a persistence server
 * A listener based queue interface where a client can request a message rather than messages being pushed down the wire (i.e. 'subscribe' to a queue) (not implemented yet)

-### The AMQP Backend

-The amqp backend uses the excellent bunny gem to connect to RabbitMQ.

-This is slightly slower than the Redis backend: 200,000 values read-write in around 1m30s (~2K/s read-write)

-# {include:file:TODO.md}